JAORMX/deet.blog/content/posts/day-22-23-the-first-forest-trips-and-new-family-members.md

 * Her schedule is now normal.
 She wakes up arounf 7-8 am!
 * She is a perfect berry picking dog; she always stays beside us, lays down while we pick berries and usually starts to bite some branches besides us.
 We all have something to do.
 * She has started to recognise the family: if we leave, she starts to follow or gets worried if we are in a sauna and she stays with my parents.
 Fortunately she's ok in few minutes.
 * She poops and finally did her first pee outside :D
 * Eating schedule is working and she has learned to sit before getting the food.
 * She's used to being in the car nowadays with her doggy seatbelt on.
-* We are super happy with this little one <3

 ***